GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/09.381-390/01.Again-We-Meet/docs.md

 ---
+title: |
-title: 381.
-Again We Meet
+    381. Again We Meet - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 381.
+Again We Meet.
+Father, again in Jesus' name we meet, And bow in penitence beneath Thy feet; Again to Thee our grateful voices raise, To sue for mercy, and to sing Thy praise.
+    keywords:  |
-    keywords: Christ in Song, Again We Meet, Father, again in Jesus&#039; name we meet,
+        Christ in Song, adventhymnals, advent hymnals, Again We Meet, Father, again in Jesus' name we meet.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 381. AGAIN WE MEET
+####  Christ in Song,

 ```txt
 1.